aquasecurity/trivy/docs/docs/advanced/self-hosting.md

 # Self-Hosting Trivy's Databases

-When you install Trivy, the installed artifact contains the scanner engine but is lacking relevant security information needed to make security detections and recommendations.
-These so called "databases" are fetched and maintained by Trivy automatically as needed.

-If you prefer, you can host Trivy's databases in your own infrastructure.
-This document explains how to do that.

-!!! note
-    Please familiarize yourself with the [Databases document](../configuration/db.md) that explains about the different databases used by Trivy and the different configuration options that control them.
+This document explains how to host Trivy's databases in your own infrastructure.
+If you haven't already, please familiarize yourself with the [Databases document](../configuration/db.md) that explains about the different databases used by Trivy and the different configuration options that control them.
 This guide assumes you are already familiar with the concepts explained there.

 ## OCI databases